 Within these situations we've found that the mestres themselves develop a relationship where one knows when the other is going to act, usually through eye contact.

-Bloco Southgate drummers who play for a puppet show at School of the America's Watch demonstrations in Columbus, GA
+Bloco Southgate drummers who play for annual puppet show at School of the America's Watch demonstrations in Columbus, GA & Nogales, SON

 The Three Rules

 I. Do not Play Unless Everyone Else is Also Playing!

 II.
 Listen to Everyone Else Around You!